Michigan Street: Orange County shooting | WFTV

 ORANGE COUNTY, Fla. - The Orange County Sheriff's Office is looking for a person of interest after a 53-year-old man was found dead inside a bail bondsman business Friday afternoon.

-The Sheriff's Office released a picture of a vehicle and a man seen on surveillance tape who detectives believe may know something about the crime.
+The Sheriff's Office released a picture of a vehicle and a man seen on surveillance tape who detectives believe may know something about the killing of James Cole.

+"I have no answer to that question and that's what I want to know because in our business - there are some risks, but normally the risk doesn't come about until your out in the field, trying to apprehend a defendant and but in our office, we're pretty safe in our office at least we like to think so," said Michael Barrington, a friend and fellow bail bondsman.

-Police believe Cole left the business with a woman in the car after the shooting, the Sheriff's Office said.
+Police believe the person of interest left the business with a woman in the car after the shooting, the Sheriff's Office said.

 Crimeline is offering a $5,000 reward for information relating to the shooting.